MediBoss/Professional-Portfolio/README.md

 # Project Portfolio

 ## Overview
 This repository contains a list of projects to showcase my software engineering skills.

-There are some products that  I am currenlty working on that haven't been added.
-Stay tuned!
+## Legend

+* ✅ : Shipped
+* 🕑 : Working on
+* 🚩 : Paused

 ## ToDo
 - [ ] Add Links to Live websites.
 - [ ] Add Links to AppStore.
 - [ ] Migrate more projects.

-## 1. <a href = "https://github.com/MediBoss/TrackHub" >TrackHub </a>
+## 1. <a href = "https://github.com/MediBoss/TrackHub" >✅TrackHub</a>

 ### Overview
 TrackHub is an inventoy - based application that provides the client with key informations of their products based on the given inputs.
 Instead of writting a list of all of the business' products on a notebook and do the calculations physically, TrackHub does all those tasks for you!